IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The size of all files available for download will be returned.
 If :draft is passed as versionId the token supplied must have permission to view unpublished drafts.
 A token is not required for published datasets.
 Also restricted files will be included in this total regardless of whether the user has access to download the restricted file(s).

-There is an optional query parameter ``ignoreOriginalTabularSize`` which, if set to true, the endpoint will return the download size ignoring the sizes of the original tabular files.
-Otherwise, both the original and the processed size will be included in the count for tabular files.
+There is an optional query parameter ``mode`` which applies a filter criteria to the operation.
+This parameter supports the following values:

+* ``All`` (Default): Includes both archival and original sizes for tabular files
+* ``Archival``: Includes only the archival size for tabular files
+* ``Original``: Includes only the original size for tabular files

 Usage example:

 .. code-block:: bash

-  curl -H "X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" "https://demo.dataverse.org/api/datasets/24/versions/1.0/downloadsize?ignoreOriginalTabularSize=true"
+  curl -H "X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" "https://demo.dataverse.org/api/datasets/24/versions/1.0/downloadsize?mode=Archival"

 Submit a Dataset for Review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~